Best practices for compressing and optimizing the job database in Job Management for OpenVMS

 Issue/Introduction

 Periodic maintenance of the job management database files is recommended for best product performance.
 That is especially true when your job database is dynamic with jobs being regularly created and deleted.
-Since this activity requires shutting down CA Job Management, it is best scheduled for a time when production jobs are not running.
+Since this activity requires shutting down Job Management, it is best scheduled for a time when production jobs are not running.

 Furthermore, it is not acceptable to make a copy of the job management database and then compressing the copy while production jobs are allowed to execute or other users are allowed to update the job management database.
 If either of those activities are allowed during the compression operation, information will be lost.